njtierney/syn/README.md

 #> [1] 618
 ```

 Wow\!
 There are 618 synonyms for cool.
-That’s…aguey, I guess.
+That’s…unmoved, I guess.

 ## Set the number of words to return